Garvardinho/Programming-Technology/README.md

-# This project was created only to getting skills in working with GitBash.
+This project was created only to get skills in working with GitBash.